 4. Sign up for Newsletters

-This is a dirty little „trick“ to get discounts and special promotions right to your inbox!
+This is a little „trick“ to get discounts and special promotions straight to your inbox!
 We already mentioned our own newsletter, but there are obviously more.
 Sign up for newsletters at booking portals like

 Why is it a good idea to sign up for newsletters?

 An email is way easier for you to find again rather than a random post on Facebook or Twitter.

 Yes, we know you may already have too many emails, and this is why you should be picky!

 Here is another great advantage of these newsletters: as soon as you notice these received emails are completely useless, you can simply unsubscribe with one simple click!
 You are not stuck with these promotions for life.